ymohit1603/traycer.ai-assignment-web-version/README.md

-ChatGPT
-You said:
-Provide me readme for my project named trycer
-It indexes codebase creates merkle tree incremental sync creates embedding rag sementic searching tool calls like in cursor So it is basically an additional layer of planning before making requests to ai agents ChatGPT said:
-Here’s a solid README.md draft for trycer that you can adapt and expand:

 trycer
 trycer is a developer-first framework for semantic code understanding, planning, and incremental synchronization.
 It acts as an intelligent layer between your codebase and AI agents, enabling structured reasoning, embedding-powered search, and efficient request orchestration.